Dantas198/Dantas198.github.io/about.md

 permalink: /about/
 ---

-Hello, I'm Marco Dantas, and im a a software engineer student.
+Hello, I'm Marco Dantas, and im a a software engineer student
 <!--
 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /